Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Clinical Pharmacology During Pregnancy, Second Edition is written for clinicians, physicians, midwives, nurses, pharmacists and other medical professionals directly involved in the care of women during pregnancy.
-This book focuses on the impact of pregnancy on drug disposition and also includes coverage of treatments for diseases of specific body systems as well as essential content on dosing and efficacy.
-The second edition is completely revised with substantially expanded sections on ethics of pharmacological research in pregnancy and physiologic changes.
-New additions include patient reported outcomes in pregnancy, delivery and postnatal care and using pharmacokinetic and pharmacodynamic approaches to estimate maternal, placental and fetal dosing.
+Clinical Pharmacology During Pregnancy, Second Edition is written for clinicians, physicians, midwives, nurses, pharmacists and other medical professionals involved in the care of women during pregnancy.
+The book focuses on the impact of pregnancy on drug disposition and includes coverage of treatments for diseases of specific body systems as well as essential content on dosing and efficacy.
+This update includes substantially expanded sections on the ethics of pharmacological research in pregnancy and physiologic changes, along with new sections on patient reported outcomes in pregnancy, delivery and postnatal care, and the use of pharmacokinetic and pharmacodynamic approaches to estimate maternal, placental and fetal dosing.

 - Uses an evidence-based approach for therapeutics during pregnancy

-- Includes a summary of specific medications by indication with up-to-date information on dosing and efficacy in pregnancy for the given indication
+- Presents a summary of specific medications by indication, including up-to-date information on dosing and efficacy in pregnancy for the given indication

-- Updates each chapter and includes significant new sections on physiologic changes and ethics of pharmacological research in pregnancy
+- Includes significant new sections on physiologic changes and the ethics of pharmacological research in pregnancy

 Anyone who is actively involved in the care of pregnant women, including obstetricians, residents in obstetrics, fellows in fetal maternal medicine, internists, general and family practitioners who provide care for women of reproductive age, pharmacists, midwives, nurse practitioners and physician assistants

 2. Physiologic Changes During Pregnancy

 3. Impact of Pregnancy on Maternal Pharmacokinetics of Medications

 4. Medications and the Breastfeeding Mother